 Unique Tax Considerations for Owners

-Every individual tax situation is unique due to factors such as the tax bracket of the owner with respect to ordinary income and dividends, the availability of the Section 199A Qualified Business Income (QBI) Deduction, the potential application of the Net Investment Income Tax (NIIT), the state tax profile of the individual, etc. Despite individual differences, flow-through structures often provide owners with more favorable tax outcomes, making an LLC or Subchapter S corporation the vehicle of choice.
+Every individual tax situation is unique due to factors such as the tax bracket of the owner with respect to ordinary income and dividends, the availability of the Section 199A Qualified Business Income Deduction, the potential application of the Net Investment Income Tax (NIIT), the state tax profile of the individual, etc. Despite individual differences, flow-through structures often provide owners with more favorable tax outcomes, making an LLC or Subchapter S corporation the vehicle of choice.

 Domestic LLC Classification and Default Treatment